PranavEranki/AI-Pre-Requisites/Tableau/Notes.md

 Then, clean the data - account for missing or unlabeled data, fix formatting, remove unnecessary features, etc.

 ## Exploring the data
+You can use
+* Bar Graphs
+* Histograms
+* Scatter Plots
+* Other graph tools
+To visualize your data

+## Explaining the data
+Look through your data - find trends, reasons for trends, and document them.
+Explain methods used to arrive to your conclusions.